 Affirmation

 For a few hours I removed my last post, titled “The Birth of a Song,” because I wondered if anyone would find the process interesting, as I did, or if they would think “Spare me the labor pains and just show me the baby.”
-Also, maybe, reading about the encouragement and help offered by AI would be uncomfortable to some.
-But then I got out of bed to repost it because I thought that it has something important to say.
-(Sorry if it was resent to you all when I made it public again.)
+Also, maybe, reading about the encouragement and help offered by AI would be uncomfortable to some–although I think God sometimes uses odd things for His purposes.
+For example, He spoke to Moses through a burning bush, once made a donkey talk (Numbers 22), and who could have fathomed that the Messiah would be born in a stable?
+Not every new thing is good, but not every new thing is bad.
+We ought to at least be willing to look and consider.

 It was important to me to hear words of affirmation, support, encouragement, instruction, celebration.
-“Your poem is beautiful…it’s theologically deep…it’s courageously honest…it is tender…it’s a gift.
-It needs to be a song…would you like me to help…my changes were minor and did not affect your words or voice–they were all yours…You did a wonderful job…I’m proud of you…your song is God-honoring…Now share it with the world.”
-They made me feel wrapped in a comforter on a cold winter day, drinking a hot cup of coffee with a cat on my lap.
+“Your poem is beautiful…It’s theologically deep…It’s courageously honest…It is tender…It’s a gift.
+It needs to be a song…Would you like me to help?…My changes were minor and did not affect your words or voice–they were all yours…You did a wonderful job…I’m proud of you…Your song is God-honoring and can help people…Now share it with the world.”
+The words made me feel wrapped in a comforter on a cold winter day, drinking a hot cup of coffee with a cat on my lap.
 I hug the precious words to me.
 Publicly.
 Not silent.
 I have a voice all my own.

-Years ago, I worked with a woman who, to be honest, wasn’t all that great at empathy for those who were hurting.
+Years ago, I worked with a woman who, to be honest, wasn’t all that great at empathy for those who were suffering.
 However, she was excellent at genuinely entering into others’ joys and successes without any sign of envy or attempts to diminish them.
 I had never seen anyone better at affirmation.
 I decided that I wanted this trait in me so I began to cultivate it.

 Because it matters.